srvk/DiViMe/docs/source/usage.md

 This means that LDC_SAD considered that the first 770 milliseconds of the audio were speech; followed by 610 milliseconds of non-speech, followed by 2.14 seconds of speech; etc.

-5. For the diarization tools, type a command like the one below, being careful to type the diarization tool name instead of DiarTOOLNAME:
+5. There are two diarization tools: diartk and yuniSeg.
+Here are example commands to run each, for the data/ input folder:

+`$ vagrant ssh -c "tools/diartk.sh  data/ noisemes"`
-`$ vagrant ssh -c "tools/DiarTOOLNAME.sh data/ noisemes"`
+`$ vagrant ssh -c "tools/yuniSeg.sh data/ noisemes"`

-The DiarTOOLNAME options are:
-- DiarTOOLNAME = diartk
-- DiarTOOLNAME = yunitate

-Notice there is one more parameter provided to the system in the call; in the example above "noisemes".
-This is because the DiarTK tool only does talker diarization (i.e., who speaks) but not speech activity detection (when is someone speaking).
+Diarization tools only perform talker diarization (i.e., *who* speaks) but not speech activity detection (*when* is someone speaking).
 Therefore, this system requires some form of SAD.
-With this last parameter, you are telling the system which annotation to use.
-At present, you can choose between:
+The third parameter ('noisemes') tells the system which SAD annotation to use, from among the list:

 - ldc_sad: this means you want the system to use the output of the LDC_SAD system.
 If you have not run LDC_SAD, the system will run it for you.
 - noisemes: this means you want the system to use the output of the noisemes system.
 If you have not run LDC_SAD, the system will run it for you.